Tunga penetrans: Life cycle

+T. penetrans has a life cycle similar to other fleas, except for adult females that burrow into the skin of a host and engorges itself on blood and other fluids expanding in size to up to 80 times in a period of 8 to 10 days.
+The flea leaves an opening which enables respiration, sexual reproduction, and expelling eggs into soil.

 T. penetrans eggs, on average, are 0.6 mm long, The larva will hatch from the egg within one to six days, assuming the environmental conditions (e.g., moisture, humidity, etc.) are favorable.

 After hatching, the flea will progress through two instar phases.
 This is unique in that most fleas go through three.
 Over the course of that development, the flea will first decrease in size from its just-hatched size of 1.5 mm to 1.15 mm (first instar) before growing to 2.9 mm (second instar).

 About six to eight days after hatching, the larva pupates and builds a cocoon around itself.
 Because it lives mostly on and below the surface of sand, sand is used to stabilize the cocoon and help to promote its development.
 An environmental disturbance such as rain or a lack of sand have been shown to decrease incidence, most likely due to decreasing the environmental factors (i.e., sand) on which the flea depends for overall growth.
 Barring any disturbances to the cocoon, an adult flea will emerge from the puparium after 9–15 days.

-Males are still mobile after a blood meal like other fleas, but the female flea burrows head-first into the host's skin, leaving the caudal tip of its abdomen visible through an orifice in a skin lesion.
-This orifice allows the flea to breathe, defecate, mate and expel eggs while feeding from blood vessels.
-It lives in the cutaneous and subcutaneous dermal layer.

-Tungiasis lesions almost always occur on the feet (97%), but may occur on any part of the body.
-The toes are afflicted over 70% of the time, with periungual folds (around the toenail) a preferred site.

-Only once the female burrows into the skin can reproduction occur, as the male and female show no interest in each other in the wild.
-The male flea dies after copulation.
-The female flea continues in vivo development, described in stages by the Fortaleza classification of tungiasis.

-Over the next two weeks, its abdomen swells with up to several hundred to a thousand eggs, which it releases through the caudal orifice to fall to the ground when ready to hatch.
-The flea then dies and is often the cause of infection as the body rots under the thick scales its body chemistry created to protect it.
-The eggs mature into adult fleas within three to four weeks and the process begins anew.